-HCRC Teaching Guide: Reducing Alcohol Use with Brief Intervention
+Teaching Guide: Reducing Alcohol Use with Brief Intervention - Alcoholic Liver Disease

-This teaching guide offers a patient-centered approach to reduce alcohol use among patients with hepatitis C. It includes the Audit-C (an alcohol screen), ideas for patient discussion, and patient educational materials.
-(Note: The OARS/FLO card should be used instead of the Motivational Counseling card that was previously available.)
+This teaching guide offers a patient-centered approach to reduce alcohol use among patients with hepatitis C. It includes the AUDIT-C (an alcohol-use screen), ideas for patient discussion, and patient educational materials.
+Note: Abstinence from drug or alcohol use is not required before beginning antiviral treatment for hepatitis C.

 A patient-centered approach to reduce alcohol use among patients with hepatitis C.

-- Abstaining from alcohol use is one of the most important factors in preserving liver health in individuals with hepatitis C.
+- Minimizing alcohol use is one of the most important factors in preserving liver health in individuals with hepatitis C.

 - Brief interventions have been found to be cost-effective ways to reduce alcohol consumption.

 - A non-confrontational, patient-centered approach in addressing drinking problems increases the likelihood that the patient will discuss the relevant incentives and barriers associated with behavior change.